 The biggest downside of Uber is surge pricing.
 Whenever you need a ride the most, the price always seems to double.

-With Uber’s new subscription service, fare hiking can be a thing of the past.
+With Uber’s subscription service, Ride Pass, fare hiking can be a thing of the past.

 For $14.99 each month, Ride Pass users are guaranteed consistent prices regardless of time, traffic or demand.